ziff/ZeffClient/share/zeff-example/record/csv/README.rst

 to the record builder.
 This string may be a URL, a unique id, or a full configuration file.

-For this example we will use the id that is the primary key of the properties table in the SQLite database:
+For this example we will use a URL that identifies the CSV file to access with a query section that gives the id of the row that we will

-   ``1395678``
+use:

+   ``file:///<ZeffClient>/share/zeff-example/record/csv/properties.csv?id=1395678``

+The ``ZeffClient`` must be replaced with the path to the ZeffClient repository that you cloned.